-Chicago is the green roof capital of the U.S. In support of the City’s broad interest in green roofs, the CDA has installed 445,590 square feet (over 10 acres!) of vegetated green roofs at O'Hare, including the first vegetated roof ever installed on an airport traffic control tower administration building.
+Chicago is heavily invested in green roof infrastructure.
+In support of the City’s broad interest in green roofs, the CDA has installed 445,590 square feet (over 10 acres!) of vegetated green roofs at O'Hare, including the first vegetated roof ever installed on an airport traffic control tower administration building.
 The sedum plant species used by the CDA are tolerant to drought and do not attract wildlife.
 The CDA has also installed 16,166 square feet of vegetated green roofs at Midway on two different buildings.

 Vegetated roofs at airports are both practical and cost effective.
 Operational and maintenance cost savings result from increased roof life, decreased energy use through reduction in the airport’s overall heat island effect, and reduced stormwater runoff, as well as acoustical buffering and air quality protection.